makersacademy/chitter-challenge/README.md

 To setup the database you'll need to do the following:
 Connect to psql
-Create the database using the psql command CREATE DATABASE bookmark_manager;
+Create the database using the psql command CREATE DATABASE chitter;
-Connect to the database using the pqsl command \c bookmark_manager;
+Connect to the database using the pqsl command \c chitter;
 Run the query saved in the file 01_create_peeps_table.sql

+To set up the test database you'll need to repeat the above, but using the database name chitter_test instead.

 User stories: